Education Research Current About VU Amsterdam NL

 Are you planning not to attend classes, sit exams, or graduate during you board year?
 If so, you can opt for a tuition fee waiver for board membership.

-To qualify for a tuition fee waiver for board membership, you must register for your degree programme before 1 September in Studylink and submit your application for the waiver before that date.
+To qualify for a tuition fee waiver for board membership, you must register for your degree programme before 1 September in Studielink and submit your application for the waiver before that date.

-When applying for a tuition fee waiver for board membership, you need to submit a declaration waiving your right to attend classes, sit exams, graduate, and receive supervision for study and research activities at VU Amsterdam or any other funded institution for the entire academic year in which you serve on the board.
+Together with your application for a tuition fee waiver for board membership, you need to submit a statement waiving your right to attend classes, sit exams, graduate, and receive supervision for study and research activities at VU Amsterdam or any other funded institution for the entire academic year in which you serve on the board.
 You must complete the declaration concerning Tuition fee waivers for board membership and upload it with your application.

 At the end of the academic year in which you served as a full-time board member while registered as a student, your compliance with the requirements will be verified.
 If this verification procedure reveals any non-compliance, you will be required to pay the tuition fees for this academic year.